 English / Language Arts

-- Why do you think people are afraid to share their writing with others?
+- Why do you think some people hesitate to share their writing with others?

 - Which is more important in a story: the plot or the characters?